vu-topics-in-big-data-2021/examples/spark-ml/readme.md

-These examples show spark ml
+These examples show spark ml.
+Examples were taken from spark ml documentation.